Fluepke/ssh-scanner/README.md

 * You'll get a bunch of abuse complaints, much more than from a `masscan` -> talk to you ISP or be your ISP
 * Code quality could be improved, this was a quick hack to determine impact of some hardcoded credentials in some internet of shit device
 * More features could be added, e.g. writing results to an Elasticsearch or database
-* `-p` means parallelism and not 'port', I am sorry and noticed only while writing this README :p